There are many people out there who are not following their passions.

 Anytime I could share my love of these things with someone else, it was fulfilling for me.

-I moved to LA with the sole purpose of opening a store which would only sell things that I was passionate about.
+I moved to LA with the sole purpose of opening a store that would only sell things that I was passionate about.

-The goal was to build a community which celebrated the outsider.
+The goal was to build a community that celebrated the outsider.

 I had always collected art, and now I wanted to provide an outlet for artists who weren’t allowed to show in traditional galleries.

 I wanted this to be the home for these incredibly talented people and figure out a way for us all to inspire and support each other, while making a living on our own terms.
 I found my gallery, Hyaena Gallery, to be a perfect model for what I was trying to create.
 A lone hyaena, away from its clan, has limited means for survival.

 Together, however, a group of hyaenas can accomplish a great deal.

 Even against much larger beasts they can overcome so many obstacles and survive… even thrive.

 I’ve been doing this for 11 years now, and against all odds, we’ve survived.

 Every day, new people come into the store and are inspired by art that they may not have seen otherwise.